michael105/michael105.github.io/index.md

 I conclude, nested functions are better avoided.

 Since I was at it, I did rewrite the function in assembly.
-Sort of "misusing" the stack as stack..
+Sort of "misusing" the stack as stack.

 ```
 static int _asmuitobuf(char *buf, unsigned int i, unsigned int base, int prec, const char pad){